nmsdataskills/guides/R_Data_Structures/guide.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-1.png)

 Now, we'd like to get the cumulative frequency distribution of the `Height` column.
-To do so, we'll want our copy of `trees` to be ordered by `Height.
+To do so, we'll want our copy of `trees` to be ordered by `Height`.
 We'll also reorder the columns themselves so that `Height` is to the right of the others.